Carol D. Frost: Career

 Frost joined the University of Wyoming as an assistant professor in 1983, rising through the ranks and becoming professor in 1995.
 Frost held a number of administrative positions, first at the University of Wyoming and then at the National Science Foundation.
 From 2006 to 2007, she was founding director of the School of Energy Resources at UW.
 She then served as Associate Vice President for Research (2008-2010), Vice President for Special Projects (2010-2012), and Associate Provost (2012-2013).
 In 2014 she became Division Director for the Division of Earth Sciences at the National Science Foundation, a position she held until returning to the University of Wyoming in early 2018.
 Frost became Professor Emerita in 2020.

-Frost is the 101st President of the Mineralogical Society of America (2020).
+Frost served as the 101st President of the Mineralogical Society of America (2020).
+She previously served as Vice President (2018–2019) and Councilor (2007–2010).
+She also served as a Councilor for the Geological Society of America (2022–2026) and has chaired publications committees for both the American Geophysical Union and the Mineralogical Society of America.

+She served as President of the Wyoming State Geological Survey Advisory Board, President of Phi Beta Kappa Alpha of Wyoming, and as a gubernatorial appointee to the Board of Professional Geologists for the State of Wyoming.
+She co-chaired the 2025 National Academies consensus study group, which issued the report Meeting US Mineral Resource Needs.

+Frost served as science editor of Geosphere from 2009 to 2013 and as co-chair of UNESCO's IGCP-510 project on A-type granites and related rocks from 2005 to 2010.
+She became principal editor of Elements magazine for 2025–2027.
+In 2025, she co-chaired a National Academies study that produced the report Meeting Future U.S. Mineral Resource Needs: The Role of the U.S. Geological Survey.